 Isle of Mull and Tobermory

-Mull is one of the largest of the Hebridean islands but it is bitten into by so many sea lochs that the sight and sound of salt water is never far away.
+Mull is one of the largest of the Hebridean islands but it is bitten into by so many sea lochs that the sight, smell and sound of salt water is never far away.
 This makes for a long coastline and, with its high cliffs, sandy and rocky bays, caves and arches there is always something to draw you on around the next corner.

 The island is divided into north and south by a narrow waist of land at Salen.
 The southern half has a core of dramatic hill country culminating at 3169 feet (966 metres) on the summit of Ben More.
 To the west the lower peninsula of the Ross of Mull runs out almost to touch St. Columba's holy island of Iona.
 Northern Mull holds the island's tiny 'capital' of Tobermory (= Mary's Well), where we'll stay the first three nights.
 The scenery is a stepped landscape of lava flows from eruptions of around 50 million years ago.
 The vertical edges of these flows give numerous waterfalls, some falling straight to the sea where, to the west, lie the lava islands of Staffa, Treshnish and Ulva.